PierreWoL/SILM/README.md

 * `--augment_op`: augmentation operator for contrastive learning.
 Using "sample cells TFIDF", uses sample_cells_TFIDF; Using "sample cells", using sample_cells
 * `--fp16`: half-precision training (always turn this on)
-* `--save_model`: whether to save the vectors in a pickle file, which is then used in the online processing
+* `--save_model`: whether to save the vectors in a pickle file, which is then used in the online processing `[swavEncoder.py](swavEncoder.py)` is used to encode tables, it provides a simple example at the end.

 ### P1-P4